jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 sufficient fetch bandwidth (e.g. 2x `.n` ALU instructions and one `nop.w` used for padding)

-The operand2 (reg-reg) instructions have 1 extra cycle of input latency to the second register operand, even when the second operand is not shifted (e.g. `add r0, r1, r2`)
+The operand2 (reg-reg) instructions have 1 extra cycle of input latency to the second register operand, even when the second operand is not shifted (e.g. `eor.w r0, r1, r2`)

 `bfi` instruction cannot be dual issued with other `bfi` or "slot 0" instructions (unlike suggested by optimization manual)